Tershawn Wharton

-Early life and high school
+Early life

-Wharton grew up in University City, Missouri and attended Maplewood Richmond Heights High School for his first three seasons before transferring to University City High School.
-As a senior, he recorded 110 tackles with four quarterback sacks and an interception and was named first-team All-Suburban Central Conference.
+Wharton grew up in University City, Missouri, and attended Maplewood Richmond Heights High School for his first three seasons before transferring to University City High School.
+As a senior, he recorded 110 tackles with four sacks and an interception and was named first-team All-Suburban Central Conference.

 College career

-Wharton was a four year starter for the Missouri S&T Miners.
+Wharton was a four-year starter for the Missouri S&T Miners.
 He was named first-team All-Great Lakes Valley Conference (GLVC) after recording 64 tackles and 13.5 sacks in his sophomore season.
 He had 7.5 sacks both as a junior and senior and was named first-team All-GLVC in each season.
 Wharton finished his collegiate career with 58 tackles for loss and 35.5 sacks.

 Professional career

+Kansas City Chiefs

 Wharton was signed by the Kansas City Chiefs as an undrafted free agent on April 27, 2020.
-He made the Chiefs final roster out of training camp.
-Wharton made his NFL debut in the season opener on September 10, 2020 against the Houston Texans, making two tackles in a 34–20 win.
+He made the Chiefs' final roster out of training camp.
+Wharton made his NFL debut in the season opener on September 10, 2020, against the Houston Texans, making two tackles in a 34–20 win.

-In Week 8 against the New York Jets, Wharton recorded his first career sack during the 35–9 win.
+In Week 8 against the New York Jets, Wharton recorded his first pro sack during the 35–9 win.
 Wharton finished his rookie season with 27 tackles, four tackles for loss, and two sacks with a forced fumble and a fumble recovery.

-In the Chiefs' week 5 game of the 2022 season, Wharton tore his ACL.
+In the Chiefs' week-5 game of the 2022 season, Wharton tore his ACL.
 He was placed on injured reserve on October 15, 2022.
 Without Wharton, the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.

+In 2023, Wharton recorded 21 tackles, 2 sacks, and 1 fumble recovery.
+Wharton recorded one tackle in Super Bowl LVIII, where they defeated the San Francisco 49ers, 25-22.

+On March 14, 2024, the Chiefs re-signed Wharton to a one-year, $2.742 million extension.

+Carolina Panthers

+On March 10, 2025, Wharton signed a three-year, $54 million contract with the Carolina Panthers.